American Oak

 • Bed frames & bedroom furniture – creating a calm, relaxed, hotel-like feel

-American Oak machines, glues and finishes well, allowing our makers at The Acacia Tree to produce crisp joinery, smooth surfaces and long-lasting pieces.
+American Oak machines, glues and finishes exceptionally well, allowing our makers at The Acacia Tree to produce crisp joinery, smooth surfaces and long-lasting pieces.

 Sustainability And Responsible Forestry